nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 git push origin main
 ```

-Once the files are in Github, all CI/CD changes will be triggered by
+Once the files are in GitHub, all CI/CD changes will be triggered by
 commits to main, and deployed via GitHub actions.
 Since the
 infrastructure state is reflected in the repository, this workflow
 allows for team members to submit pull requests that can be reviewed
 before modifying the infrastructure, easing the maintenance process.

 To automatically deploy:
 - make changes to the `qhub-config.yaml` file on a new branch.
 - create a pull request (PR) to main.
 - Trigger the deployment by merging the PR.
 All changes will be automatically applied to the new QHub instance.

-Congratulations, you have now completed your QHub cloud deployment! :tada
+Congratulations, you have now completed your QHub cloud deployment!

 Having issues?
 Head over to our
 [Troubleshooting](../02_get_started/06_troubleshooting.md) section for